slatedocs/slate/source/includes/_appendix.md

 ## Supported Local Directories

 We no longer list the supported local directories here.
-We now have an below which enables you to retrieve a list of directories (either all or for an individual country).
+We now have an below which enables you to retrieve a list of directories either all or for an individual country (See list of Supported Countries below).

 ## Get list of supported local directories